SilasBerger/taketok/README.md

 located at the root of the user home, i.e. `~/taketok` (UNIX-like) or `%USERHOME%/taketok` (Windows).
 You will have to create  this directory yourself, as part of the setup process.

-**Note:** There is no support yet for saving TikTok links in the database.
-Until implemented, use the script `db/insert_demo_data.sql`.
-The SQLite database file for the corresponding config is automatically created in the _taketok home_ during the first run using that configuration.

 ### Step 1: Install the prerequisites
 * **Python 3.10** - e.g. `brew install python@3.10` (macOS)
 * **ffmpeg** - `brew install ffmpeg` (MacOS) | `choco install ffmpeg` (Win) | `sudo apt install ffmpeg` (Debian)